FrancescaK/MongoDB_Community_Kit/speaking.md

 * Make sure your computer or presentation will be compatible with the presentation setup available at the event.
 Ask the organizer to make sure you have the correct connecting equipment.
 If you need a different adapter for your laptop, please try to bring it with you.
 * Carry your presentations on a USB drive --- just in case.
 * Send your presentations to the organizer so they can distribute it with the group.
 It's great to share this information.
-* Internet connectivity: wifi can be tedious in some places.
+* Internet connectivity: wifi can be unreliable in some places.
 To avoid any painful situations with wifi, try to make any demos in your presentations available offline.
 * Invite your friends!
 It's always fun to bring along friends, family, and coworkers to a user group -- but be sure to check with the organizer to ensure the meeting location has enough capacity.